- Practice Areas

 As auto drivers, we have a responsibility to stay alert when motorcyclists are around us.
 Here are a few more examples of ways that you can honor motorcyclists on the road and keep them safe:

-The Department of Transportation estimates that motorcycle crashes make up 15 percent of traffic fatalities even though motorcycles only make up three percent of the total vehicles on the road.
+The Colorado Department of Transportation estimates that motorcycle crashes make up 15 percent of traffic fatalities even though motorcycles only make up three percent of the total vehicles on the road.
 Roughly half of those crashes involve collisions with another vehicle.
 In my experience as a Denver motorcycle attorney, most motorcyclists out there are trying to ride safely but they are very vulnerable on those bikes.
 Literally, every month, I meet a motorcyclist who was injured by a driver who says, “I didn’t see him!”
 But that isn’t the motorcyclist’s fault; it’s the driver’s.

 If you’re confused by a motorcyclist’s behavior, do your best to remain predictable.
 Always signal your intentions, stay within the speed limit, don’t slam on your brakes, don’t tailgate (they can stop a LOT faster than you can!), and always, always look twice before turning.